karanshah229/commit-message-generator/README.md

 -   **Concise and Clear**: Easy to understand at a glance.
 -   **Formatted Correctly**: Following the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).
 -   **Relevant**: The message should accurately reflect the changes in the diff.
+-   **Consistent with previous commits**: The message should accurately reflect the tone and style of the previous commit messages.
--   **Context-Aware**: If the branch name contains a ticket ID (e.g., `feature/TICKET-123-new-auth-flow`), the agent should use this information to enrich the commit message.
+-   **Context-Aware**: If the branch name contains a ticket ID (e.g., `feature/TICKET-123-new-auth-flow`), the agent should use the ticket information from the Kanban MCP server to enrich the commit message.

 **Example of a great commit message:**